freeorion/freeorion/README.md

 # FreeOrion

-FreeOrion is a free, Open Source, turn-based space empire and galactic conquest computer game being designed and built by the FreeOrion project.
+FreeOrion is a free, Open Source, turn-based space empire and galactic conquest computer game.

-Freeorion builds on the classic *4X* model by incorporating the nation-building elements of games such as *Europa Universalis 2*.
+FreeOrion is inspired by the tradition of the Master of Orion games, but does not try to be a clone or remake of that series or any other game.
+It builds on the classic *4X* model by incorporating the nation-building elements of games such as *Europa Universalis 2*.

 While its modular, Open Source design allows for a significant degree of customization of the game engine and the story elements by the community, the FreeOrion project is dedicated to the construction of a living, breathing universe in a *grand campaign* model.

 ## Requirements